veniamin-ilmer/gui-builder/README.md

 The HTML portal should adjust the graphics accordingly.

 The portal will need to build the Rust code for these libraries.

-#### Part F
-Figure out some way to Save and Open projects in the HTML portal.

-Potentially this could be some kind of commented out templating in the built Rust code.

 ### Phase 2
 Add event handling into the HTML portal.
 Allow users to update the rust code of any widget's event trigger.